conradbkay/Mantella/README.md

 ### Client

 The client is running on `React.js` which means that our UI is divided into components, and state update is automatically reflected in the DOM.
-State can be local in the component, or in the `Redux` store which can be thought of as a god object. `Material-ui` is used as a UI framework and although large is very extensive and presents without much effort.
+State can be local in the component, or in the `Redux` store which can be thought of as a god object. `Material-ui` is used as a UI framework and although large, is very extensive and presents without much effort.
 Drag and drop is implemented by `dnd-kit` and is the one of the more complex parts of the client.

 ## Direction